Justus Vinton: Life in Moulmein

 In 1841, 22-year-old Justus's sister Miranda joined them for mission work and worked as a teacher.
-The Vintons had a son, Brainerd, and a daughter Calista.
+The Vintons had a son, Brainerd, and a daughter, Calista.
+A third child, Harvey Howard, died before his first birthday.

 Sojourn in America

 In 1847 Mrs. Vinton's health failed and she returned to America for treatment.
 Justus visited the Baptist churches in almost all the states and raised funds for the indebted Baptist Missionary Union.
 In July 1850 the Vintons returned by sea to Burma, accompanied by many missionaries, including Jonathan Wade and Eugenio Kincaid and their wives.